Beaver Bank, Nova Scotia: Early entertainment

 Residents of Beaver Bank in the 1950s had close access to the First Sackville Drive-In Theatre, and the Sackville Downs Raceway (now Downsview area, Sackville Drive).

 Spelling

 Beaver Bank is often misspelled as "Beaverbank" as it was misprinted on provincial signs for much of the 1980s and 1990s.
 After the community rallied together in protest for many years, the province re-issued the signs with the correct spelling.
 There are still some signs in the province that have not been fixed.

 As some early texts such as newspapers spelled Beaver Bank as one word, many of the older residents still consider that spelling to be correct.
 The spelling has always been debated because technically it should be "Beaver Bank" and yet it has always been and always will be "Beaverbank" to its native residents.

-Facilities and businesses

-Convenience stores

-Chen's Convenience (formerly Yohanna's Variety) - As Yohanna's Variety this store was featured in the television series Trailer Park Boys in Season 1 Episode 1.
-It is located on cross-section between Beaver Bank Road and Woodbine Drive (recently renamed Welkin Drive).

-Beaver Bank Guardian Pharmacy - located near Beaver Bank Pizza - 309 Beaver Bank Road.

-Joey's Convenience & Video - located on the corner of Tucker Lake Road.
-Building was condemned in September 2016 and the store is no longer in business.
-The building has since been taken down and has been replaced by Tucker Lake Pizza.